whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/5-highest-quality-pages.md

 ![high+narrow quality][h+n]

 This is a high quality, popular video.
 It won the "Golden Kitty Award" for "Best Cat Video On The Internet" at theWalker Art Center's Internet Cat Video Film Festival.
+The video is unique and original content created with a high degree of time and effort.

 </div>
 </div>